-as a rule, the air pressure switch must limit the CO in the fumes to less than 1% (10,000 ppm).
+In conformity with current standards, the air pressure switch must prevent the CO in the flue gases exceeding 1% (10,000 ppm).

 To check this, insert a combustion analyser into the chimney, slowly close the fan suction inlet (for example with cardboard) and check that the burner locks out, before the CO in the fumes exceeds 1%.